suffolklibraries/lgc/content/collections/events/launch-pad-22-08.md

         text: 'Make Play'
       -
         type: text
-        text: ' who are bringing their history-inspired garden.
+        text: ' are bringing their history-inspired garden.
 This playscape is a unique play experience for families with children under 5.
 Designed to ignite young imaginations, this garden is like nothing you’ve seen before!'
+      -
+        type: hardBreak
+      -
+        type: hardBreak
+      -
+        type: text
+        text: "Martin, Suffolk Libraries' environmentalist-in-residence, will be using high tech equipment so you can listen to the secret noise of plants as they grow. "
+      -
+        type: hardBreak
+      -
+        type: hardBreak
+      -
+        type: text
+        text: 'The Woodcraft Folk will be running a drop-in activity throughout the day encouraging you to get crafty using nature and your imagination. '
+      -
+        type: hardBreak
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "As well as a mini tiki bar, basketball sessions, and more.
+Best of all, it's all " -
+        type: text
+        marks:
+          -
+            type: bold
+        text: free
+      -
+        type: text
+        text: '!'
   -
     type: heading
     attrs: